Huge Brazilian raid on Rio gang leaves at least 60 people dead and 81 under arrest

 Footage on social media showed fire and smoke rising from the two favelas as gunfire rang out.
 The city's Education Department said 46 schools across the two neighborhoods were closed, and the nearby Federal University of Rio de Janeiro canceled night classes and told people on campus to seek shelter.

 Suspected gang members blocked roads in northern and southeastern Rio in response to the raid, local media reported.
-At least 50 buses were commandeered to be used in the blockades, the city's bus organization Rio Onibus said.
+At least 70 buses were commandeered to be used in the blockades, causing “significant damage," the city's bus organization Rio Onibus said.

 The operation Tuesday followed a year of investigation into the criminal group, police said.

-Castro, from the conservative opposition Liberal party, said the federal government should be providing more support to combat crime — a swipe at the administration of leftist President Luiz Inácio Lula da Silva.
+Gov. Castro, from the conservative opposition Liberal Party, said the federal government should be providing more support to combat crime — a swipe at the administration of leftist President Luiz Inácio Lula da Silva.

 Gleisi Hoffmann, the Lula administration's liaison with the parliament, agreed that coordinated action was needed but pointed to a recent crackdown on money laundering as an example of the federal government's action on organized crime.